yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 When the file is ready for download, a link to the CSV file displays at the bottom of this page.

 ==========================================
-Download grades for enrolled students
+Download Grades for Enrolled Students
 ==========================================

 After you request a grade report for your students, the result is a time-stamped CSV file that includes columns to identify each student: id, email, and username.
 It also includes a column for every assignment that is included in your grading configuration: each homework, lab, midterm, final, and any other assignment type you added to your course.